tillmzw/cos/content/posts/22-Anastrasya.md

 - Strahd tells Reese he might need Reeses help with something.
 - His sword wants {{% mdref ilizeiros %}} to do something.
 He resists.
 For now.

-Strahd invites the entire party to his castle, Castle Ravenloft and then disappears.
+Strahd invites the entire party to his castle, {{% mdref castle-ravenloft %} and then disappears.

 ## What now?